Big-Marvel/Big-Marvel/README.md

 ### Hi👋 I'm Keshav Singh

 Hi!
-I’m a data scientist by training and currently working as a Quantitative Analytics Associate at [Wells Fargo](https://www.wellsfargo.com/).
+I’m a data scientist by training and currently working as a Quantitative Analyst.
 I enjoy tackling problems with real-world impact by probing their most fundamental layer: Data!
 I’m also deeply passionate about research in Generative AI, particularly in the emerging field of Agentic AI.

 #### Current focus